lgoloh/anime_track/README.md

 This is a work in progress!

 ## **What it is:**
-Anime_track is an application that gets information on the upcoming and currently running japanese animations.
+Anime_track is an application that gets information on upcoming and currently running japanese animations.

 ## **Why it exists:**
 I am undertaking this project to gain experience building more complex code from scratch, to play around with python's tkinter,